rola75/ElkStack/ElkStack/README.md

 # ElkStack
-This is an example of how a GitHub repository should look.
+This is an example of how a GitHub repository.